michellab/BioSimSpace/python/BioSimSpace/Gateway/README.md

 # Find a molecular dynamics package and run the protocol.
 process = BSS.MD.run(system, protocol)

-# Write the final molecular configuration to file and bind the file names to the
+# Wait for the process to finish and write the final molecular configuration to file,
-# output requirement of the node.
+# binding the file names to the output requirement of the node.
-node.setOutput("minimised", BSS.saveMolecules("minimised", process.getSystem(), system.fileFormat()))
+node.setOutput("minimised", BSS.saveMolecules("minimised", process.getSystem(block=True), system.fileFormat()))

 # Finally, validate that the node completed successfully.
 node.validate()